How to Take Care Of Your Fursuit

-A fursuit is a very unique type of clothing.
-On the one hand, it is a performance costume which has to provide good properties for acting, while on the other hand it's made out of faux fur.
-That fur is perhaps the most problematic part of it all.
-It will make you sweat while you wear it, it will catch dust over time, and the hairs will get kinks.
+A fursuit is an exceptional type of clothing.
+On the one hand, it is a performance costume which has to provide good properties for acting, while on the other hand it's made out of faux fur, which works against that.
+The fur will make you sweat while you wear it, it will catch dust over time, and the hairs will get kinks.

 All of that is inevitable - take good care of your suit, and you will be able to enjoy it much longer.

-Use your common sense, trat it like you would threat a classic suit.
+Use your common sense, treat it like you would treat a classic suit.